kombiHQ/kombi/README.md

     <img src="data/ui/icons/kombi.png?v=2" with="512" height="512"/>
 </p>

-Kombi provides an API to encapsulate executions (applications, libraries, scripts...) into a generic interface focused in simplifying the process of combining different exeutins, defining the nested executions, passing data between executions, defining the options/settings for the executions, dealing with common file system operations, splitting the processing and, providing interoperability across different applications.
+Kombi provides an API to encapsulate executions (applications, libraries, scripts...) into a generic interface focused in simplifying the process of combining different executions, defining nested executions, passing data between executions, defining the options/settings for the executions, dealing with common file system operations, splitting the processing and, providing interoperability across different applications.

 For instance, during image/video processing, ingesting files, versioning data...